poseidon/matchbox/examples/terraform/bootkube-install/README.md

 ```

 You can now move on to the "Machines" section.
 Apply will loop until it can successfully copy the kubeconfig to each node and start the one-time Kubernetes bootstrapping process on a controller.
 In practice, you may see `apply` fail if it connects before the disk install has completed.
 Run terraform apply until it reconciles successfully.

-Note: The `cached-container-linux-install` profile will PXE boot and install Container Linux from matchbox [assets](https://github.com/coreos/matchbox/blob/master/Documentation/api.md#assets).
-If you have not populated the assets cache, use the `container-linux-install` profile to use public images (slower).

 ## Machines